H. J. Fleure: Career

 From 1927 through 1956 he was the co-author of the ten volumes of The Corridors of Time by Harold John Edward Peake.

 Personal life

 In 1910 Fleure married Hilda Mary Bishop in King's Lynn; they had one son and one daughter.
 Hilda (1885-1974) survived her husband by five years.

 Honours

 He was awarded an Honorary Fellowship from the American Geographical Society in 1930, and its Daly Medal in 1939.
+He was elected to membership of The Manchester Literary and Philosophical Society in 1932.
 He received the Victoria Medal of the Royal Geographical Society in 1946.